dilyara4949/flight-booking-api/README.md

 [Install minikube if you dont have it yet](https://minikube.sigs.k8s.io/docs/start/)

-The you just need too, apply kubernetes configuration to run the project:
+Then you just need too, apply kubernetes configuration to run the project:

 ```
 helm install booking-app ./booking-chart